love2d-community/awesome-love2d/README.md

 ## Platforms
-*Ports for Platforms other than Windows, Mac and Linux*
+*Ports for Platforms other than the ones officially supported by LÖVE*

 * [LoveDos](https://github.com/rxi/lovedos) - A Lua framework for 2D DOS games, implementing a subset of the LÖVE API.
 * [LoveFTW](https://bitbucket.org/T-BoneISS/l-veftw) - Work-in-progress port to Windows phone 8.1.